paultonebako/readme/README.md

 Here are some ideas to get you started:
 -->
-- robotics student with experience in robotics, computer vision, and data analytics</br>
+- software developer with experience in robotics, computer vision, and data analytics</br>
 - finishing CS bachelor's in los angeles, ca<br/>
-- interested in all things robotics, AI/ML, and biometrics</br>
 - how to reach me: paultonebako25@gmail.com </br>